Contents

 8.1.1 How this will be met

-There have been no additional requirements identified with regards to privacy, dignity and respect.
+There have been no additional requirements identified in regard to privacy, dignity and respect.

 Therefore, the trust is required to make sure that all staff working with individuals who use our service are familiar with the provisions within the Mental Capacity Act (2005).
 For this reason all procedural documents will be considered, if relevant to reflect the provisions of the Mental Capacity Act (2005) to ensure that the rights of individual are protected and they are supported to make their own decisions where possible and that any decisions made on their behalf when they lack capacity are made in their best interests and least restrictive of their rights and freedoms.